jcellary/NetrunnerBuilder/README.md

 - OCTGN client (found in http://octgn.net/Home/GetOctgn)
 - OCTGN Android Netrunner definition (http://octgngames.com/anr/)

+Next step is to clone this repository or download the netrunner.py and start.cmd files directly.

 Afterwards you need to adjust the file netrunner.py and set the set_root_dir const to point to your OCTGN Netrunner directory

 You can change the ordering of sets by editing the set_groups const.
 Also you will need to edit this const when new data packs come out.
 Otherwise cards will be missing part of information and won' be correctly sorted.